-9.3.3 Design Reference Panel
+9.3.5 Joondalup Design Reference Review Panel

-Council has established a Design Reference Panel, the purpose of which is to provide independent technical advice and recommendations to Council on design issues related to the more significant development applications the City receives.
+In accordance with the State Government's Design Review Guide, Council has established a Joondalup Design Reference Review Panel, the purpose of which is to provide independent technical advice and recommendations to Council on design issues related to the more significant development applications the City receives provide independent, impartial, expert advice on the design quality of eligible planning proposals to developers, local government officers and decision makers.
+The panel is advisory only and has no decision-making function.